preke/DesPrompt/README.md

 Then, we generate the Posterior Verbaliser through `src/Posterior Verbalizer Generation.ipynb`;

 Finally, we conduct the Prompt-based fine-tuning through `src/main.py`

+#### Single Sample API:

+We also provide a code to inference the personality of an input single sentence with our method: `/src/single_sample_api.py`.

+You can modify the input sentence at `line 92`.

 #### Required packages: